You’ve been with us for about four months now. What first attracted you to Fíonta?

 What were you doing professionally before you came to Fíonta?

 I was part of the management team at the American Association for the Advancement of Science (AAAS) within the Science & Technology Policy Fellowships (STPF) program.
 In 2012, I started as an intern and was quickly promoted to a full-time staff member and then to a Team Lead/Business Analyst within STPF.
 I transformed the program’s operations from siloed spreadsheets living on desktops to connected systems supporting a network of fellows, staff, federal agencies, partner societies, and prospective applicants.
-My work to improve information management within STPF resulted in more efficient internal processes, retainment of mission-critical institutional knowledge, and labor savings of thousands of hours each year.
+My work to improve information management within STPF resulted in more efficient internal processes, the retainment of mission-critical institutional knowledge, and labor savings of thousands of hours each year.

 What’s a typical day in the Salesforce office look like?